pointbazaar/espl1000/README.md

 the other dependencies are just your standard maven dependencies

+## Simplicity Goals
+- [x] no macros (no preprocessor needed, easier to read and understand code)

 ## Safety Goals
+- [ ] linear/affine/... types to manage deallocations without a garbage collector and without manual memory management (like in rust)
 - [x] no null/undefined/NULL/...
+- [x] no global state
 - [ ] no uninitialized variables
   - [x] no uninitialized primitives
   - [ ] no uninitialized struct members